Kcnarf/d3-voronoi-treemap/README.md

 # Restrictions
 This is a *WIP*.
 Hence, current limitations are:
-* nested data are not handled; produces only first-level treemap
+* produces only first-level treemap; nested data are not handled (yet ;-)
+* quirky way to see/display intermediate computations (as in [Voronoï playground: Voronoï treemap (study 2)](http://bl.ocks.org/Kcnarf/2df494f34292f24964785a25d10e69c4)); better way is to propose a simulation (cf. [d3-force's simulation](https://github.com/d3/d3-force/blob/master/src/simulation.js))

 ## Context
 D3 already provides a [d3-treemap](https://github.com/d3/d3-hierarchy/blob/master/README.md#treemap) module which produces a rectangular treemap.
 Such treemaps could be distorted to fit shapes that are not rectangles (cf. [Distorded Treemap - d3-shaped treemap](http://bl.ocks.org/Kcnarf/976b2e854965eea17a7754517043b91f)).